KinuTheDragon/maze-maker/README.md

 6. Choose where you want to save the files to.
 7. Finally, navigate to that folder and select the `maze_maker.exe` file.

+## Confirmed OS's this doesn't work on:

+* MacOS

 NOTE: If your operating system isn't listed above, please see the Feedback section below.

 ## Feedback

 If you have feedback, please ping me at @monochromeninja#0447 on Discord.
 If you have recommendations for this project or this readme, please let me know!

+## Other Notes

+* The `log.json` file generated in the same folder as the .exe file can be used to recreate previous mazes.
+Check the settings enclosed, then recreate them.
+  * (A Recent Mazes option is coming soon.)